jdgarfield/ShiftSavvy/replit.md

   - Month-level statistics (total earnings, shift count)
   - Mobile-responsive design
 - Visual analytics with charts and statistical summaries
-- Tax estimation capabilities (federal, state, local)
+- Tax estimation capabilities (federal, state, local) with 2025 rates
+  - Prominent disclaimers: "This is a planning tool, not a tax filing tool"
+  - Clear warnings about limitations (no progressive brackets, deductions, credits)
+  - Link to IRS Tax Withholding Estimator for professional guidance
+  - Disclaimers included in both web UI and PDF exports
 - CSV/PDF export for tax filing
 - User profile management
   - Collapsible profile editor with summary view